wesleyemery/azure-devops-infrastructure/README.md

-## Azure Demo Infrastructure - Resource Group, Virtual Network, Subnets, AKS Cluster, and Nginx Ingress
+## Azure Demo Infrastructure - Resource Group, Virtual Network, Subnets, Route tables, NSG's, AKS Cluster, and Nginx Ingress

 Below is a diagram of the solution architecture we are building towards.
 This visual allows us to understand the whole of the solution as we are working on the various components.